-Starting now, this newsletter, Finding Your Joy, is a daily reminder of how to practice joy.
-Here’s the birth announcement.
+This newsletter, Finding Your Joy, is a daily reminder of how to practice your joy.

 Need more joy in your life?

-Start your day with a spark of joy.
+Start your day with a little love letter about how to find your own joy.

 Why should we have to practice joy?
 Doesn’t it just arrive?